fsktom/endsong-parser-python/problems-and-ideas.md

   - e.g. comparison of all-time listens of one artist vs the other
   - or one artist vs a specific song of that artist (to see what proportion that song has graphically)
   - the larger scale would be taken
+- input of paths via a `+paths.txt` or similar (see instaloader for comparison) where each line is a separate path